bitwarden/help/_articles/miscellaneous/cli.md

     bw list (items|folders|collections|organizations) [options]

-You can search the list of returned objects by using the `--search` option.
-You can also filter the list by using the `--folderid`, `--collectionid`, or `--organizationid` options.
-Combining search with filter options performs a logical AND operation.
+You can *search* the list of returned objects by using the `--search` option.
+You can also *filter* the list by using the `--folderid`, `--collectionid`, or `--organizationid` options.
+Combining search and filter options performs a logical AND operation.

     bw list items --search github --folderid 9742101e-68b8-4a07-b5b1-9578b5f88e6f